 A StrataView Plus NMS workstation connects to the Ethernet (LAN) port on the BPX and provides network management via SNMP.
 Statistics are collected by SV+ using the TFTP protocol.
-On IPX shelves, frame relay connections are managed via the SV+ Connection Manager.
-On AXIS shelves, the SV+ Connection Manager manages frame relay and ATM connections, and the Connection Manager is used for AXIS shelf configuration
+On IPX shelves, Frame Relay connections are managed via the SV+ Connection Manager.
+On AXIS shelves, the SV+ Connection Manager manages Frame Relay and ATM connections, and the Connection Manager is used for AXIS shelf configuration

-Each BPX Service Node can be configured to use optional low-speed modems for inward access by StrataCom International Support Center for network troubleshooting assistance or to autodial Cisco StrataCom Customer Service or a customer representative to report alarms remotely.
+Each BPX Service Node can be configured to use optional low-speed modems for inward access.
+For network troubleshooting assistance call Cisco TAC to report alarms remotely.
 If desired, another option is remote monitoring or control of customer premise equipment through a window on the StrataView Plus workstation.